BCHLebanon/BCHTripoli/README.md

-Bitcoin Cash Adoption Campaign in Tripoli, Lebanon
+BitcoinCash Adoption Campaign in Tripoli, Lebanon

 👤 About Me

 I’m a resident of Tripoli, Lebanon—a city where most businesses depend exclusively on cash due to the ongoing financial crisis and limited banking services.
-Despite the popularity of cryptocurrencies in Lebanon, Bitcoin Cash (BCH) adoption by merchants remains minimal.
+Despite the popularity of cryptocurrencies in Lebanon, BitcoinCash (BCH) adoption by merchants remains minimal.

 This campaign aims to change that by educating merchants, facilitating BCH adoption, and proving BCH as a reliable, low-fee payment option.